Aussie AI

 NAS versus Model Compression

 There are some parallels between neural architecture search and model compression, especially structural pruning.
-NAS aims to select the model hyperparamters before or during training, whereas model compression comes in afterwards and changes the model.
+NAS aims to select the model hyperparameters before or during training, whereas model compression comes in afterwards and changes the model.
 Some types of pruning are very similar to NAS outcomes, such as:

 As an example, any type of layer pruning is very similar to NAS choosing the number of layers.
 If you train your model, choosing a layer number via NAS, and then subsequently layer prune away some of those layers, that's the same as NAS choosing a smaller number of layers.
 Of course, that's only true for static layer pruning, whereas dynamic layer pruning such as early exiting has other runtime effects.